Tamman’s Developer Team @ the 2022 Tamman Retreat

-During our Team Retreat, there was a breakout session with the Development & Quality Assurance team to focus on generating empathy through experiential activities.
+During our Team Retreat, there was a breakout session with the Development and Quality Assurance team to focus on generating empathy through experiential activities.
 The team split into pairs to construct lego figurines, fold origami, and identify objects while one member wore special glasses, blindfolds, or movement-limiting gloves to approximate a limited visual or mobility range.
 The other team member verbalized the pictorial instructions to complete the task.

 Given this team’s background in developing and testing for website accessibility, most teams started from a baseline of describing the pictures of each step as they would have done in composing image alternate “alt” text.
 Some found it challenging to give spatial instructions as pieces were added.
 They found that the constructed object changed size, shape, and orientation in real-time – often unexpectedly.
 Color references were nearly useless, and some lego pieces had minuscule differences that were extremely difficult to identify.
 Teams found their rhythm after a few steps in the process and each group successfully finished their task.